iancoleman/codechain_exploration/readme.md

 using `codechain status`

 It's also easy to start codechain again from scratch:

 `rm -r .codechain`

 `codechain start -s ~/.config/codechain/secrets/<myidentity>`

-At this stage there's no point making a release with only 1 signer so we can push the git to a repo and start to get others involved in the git commits and the codechain.
+At this stage there's no point making a release with only 1 signer (confirm this is true?) so we can push the git to a repo and start to get others involved in the git commits and the codechain.

 ## Adding another signer